 The choice of adhesive tapes depends on various aspects.
 In addition to the nature of the underground, it also plays a role as it is designed and which works of art should be implemented with it.
 Today, the range of tapes is so great that there is enormous artistic freedom.
 Hardly any special requirements are placed on the surfaces by artists like Selfmadecrew and Slava.

 The artworks show an unprecedented form of depth and variety.
-The Crew is guided in his tape art of various art directions and is not afraid to surprise again and again with his own ideas.
+The Crew is guided in his tape art of various art directions and surprise again and again with his own ideas.
 At the same time, the Selfmadecrew and Slava (Ostap) often succeed in creating a work of art using just a few colors and skilled hands, which appeals to the spirit and does not hold back its message.

 Extraordinary ideas, the right sense for something special and an unprecedented imagination make up the tape works of art of “Selfmadecrew”.

-Tape art is closer to people
+The tape is closer to people

-A tape is rather sticky
+The tape is rather sticky

-As you may know, packing tape is rather sticky and can adhere to almost any surface.
+As you may know, duct tape is rather sticky and can adhere to almost any surface.
 This is probably what made it so popular in contemporary urban art, the fact that it can be applied to anything helping a lot.
-To make art you just need the tape, a cutter, and a rich imagination.
+In addition, to make art you just need the tape, a cutter, and a rich imagination.
 Once the artwork is complete, nothing else is needed to finish it, like no cover, no masks, nothing at all, because tape can withstand a while out in the open.

 Art involves me to people

-Ever since I started performing art, I enjoyed being in the middle of people, getting involved in numerous urban art project, just showing everybody that art can be fun and it can be there where they need it.
+“Ever since I started performing art, I enjoyed getting involved in numerous urban art project, just showing everybody that art can be fun and it can be there where they need it.
 I actually cannot find any limits when it comes to tape, the possibilities being endless.